Teeth Whitening | Eureka MO

+Teeth can become less than white for a variety of reasons.
 Teeth stain during our lifetime is largely due to consumption of a variety of foods and drinks (Coke, spicy food, coffee…).
-New technology of teeth whitening has enabled dentists to whiten teeth without any change or damage to the tooth structure.
+Luckily, it can be fixed and teeth whitening is easy!
+There are a variety of methods to whiten teeth.
+Some less effective over the counter options include whitening toothpaste and mouthwashes.
+Many patients are happy with the results they get from Crest White Strips.
+The new technology of teeth whitening has enabled dentists to whiten teeth without any change or damage to the tooth structure.

-The two main methods of professional whitening are tray whitening and in office whitening.
+The two main methods of professional whitening are tray whitening and in-office whitening.
 Tray whitening is when a custom tray is made for the patient after an impression is taken, then a supply of whitening gel is given to the patient and he/she will wear the tray for a few hours a day (techniques differ) for a period of time until an acceptable result is achieved.
-Sensitivity of the teeth is a normal complication of this method of whitening and is almost always transitional.
+The sensitivity of the teeth is a normal complication of this method of whitening and is almost always transitional.